 RAW_INPUT_DATASIZE_READ_LIMIT_EXCEEDEDexception.
 This ensures rogue queries do not run for a very long time.

 A sample Presto query in the composer is shown in the following figure.

 Click Run to execute the query.
 Click Save if you want to run the same query later.
 (See Workspace for more information on saving queries.)

 The query result is displayed in the Results tab and the query logs in the Logs tab.
 The Logs tab has the Errors and Warnings filter.
-For more information on how to download command results and logs, see Download Results and Logs from the Analyze UI.
+For more information on how to download command results and logs, see Downloading Results and Logs.

 For a given Presto query, a new Presto Query Tracker is displayed in the Logs tab when: